The Gandhi Murder

 The Gandhi Murder is a 2019 historical political thriller film directed by Karim Traïdia and Pankaj Sehgal.
 It examines the events leading to the assassination of Mahatma Gandhi.
 It stars Stephen Lang, Luke Pasqualino, Om Puri and Vinnie Jones.

 Plot

-The film posits that the assassination of Gandhi was aided and abetted by the British, exploiting weaknesses and political divisions in India's police and security services.
-Three Indian police officers (Lang, Pasqualino and Puri) try to stop this.
+Set in the fraught aftermath of India’s independence from Britain and the partition of British India into India and Pakistan, the film follows the conflicted — and failed — efforts of three disparate Indian police officers (Stephen Lang, Luke Pasqualino and Om Puri) to act upon intel suggesting that Hindu militants were planning to kill Gandhi (Jesus Sans) for his tolerance of Muslims.